 - 1. Providers of hosting services that have received a removal order issued in accordance with Article 14, as well as the users who provided the material, shall have the right to an effective redress.
-That right shall include the right to challenge such a removal order before the courts of the Member State of the competent judicial authority or independent administrative authority that issued the removal order29. - 1a.
-If the order is repealed reversed as a result of a redress procedure, the provider shall without undue delay reinstate the material or access thereto, without prejudice to the possibility to enforce its terms and conditions in accordance with Union and national law30. - 2.
-When the removal order becomes final, the competent judicial authority or independent administrative authority that issued the removal order shall, without undue delay, transmit a copy thereof and copies of the information it has received pursuant to Article 14(5) to (7) to the Coordinating Authority of establishment.
-The Coordinating Authority of establishment shall then, without undue delay, transmit a copy copies thereof to all other Coordinating Authorities and the EU Centre through the system established in accordance with Article 39(2).
+That right shall include the right to challenge such a removal order before the courts of the Member State of the competent judicial authority or independent administrative authority that issued the removal order. - 1a.
+If the order is repealed reversed as a result of a redress procedure, the provider shall without undue delay reinstate the material or access thereto, without prejudice to the possibility to enforce its terms and conditions in accordance with Union and national law. - 2.
+When the removal order becomes final, the competent judicial authority or independent administrative authority that issued the removal order shall, without undue delay, transmit a copy thereof and copies of the information it has received pursuant to Article 14(5) to (7) to the Coordinating Authority of the Member State of the authority issuing the removal order of establishment.
+Thate Coordinating Authority of establishment shall then, without undue delay, transmit a copy copies thereof to all other Coordinating Authorities and the EU Centre through the system established in accordance with Article 39(2).